iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 simulation very close to the observed data.
 When the data is high-dimensional, it is common to use hand-crafted or learned summary statistics.
-However, under misspecification, the posterior in ABC does not concentrate on the true parameters but instead on "pseudotrue" parameters that minimize discrepancies between simulated and observed summary statistics.
+However, under misspecification, the posterior in ABC does not concentrate on the true parameters but instead on *pseudotrue* parameters that minimize discrepancies between simulated and observed summary statistics.
 This leads to biased posteriors and unreliable credible intervals.
 The choice of summary statistics is central to this problem, as they determine how well simulated data align with observed data.
 While foundational for